 Routine use cases

-A practical note on How to keep a face yoga session realistic during weekly planning for a week where reminders have started to feel like pressure, written with realistic expectations and a specific next step.
+A practical note on Realistic session: weekly planning for a week where reminders have started to feel like pressure, written with realistic expectations and a specific next step.

 Direct answer